Admission at Our Wildlife Sanctuaries

 Can I get free admission without a membership?

-As a way to increase access to nature for even more people, Mass Audubon is proud to offer the following free admission programs:
+As a way to increase access to nature for even more people, Mass Audubon is proud to offer free admission for the following individuals and groups:

 - Indigenous Peoples: Free for all self-identified Indigenous people in Massachusetts